 - 13.1 Events of Default.
-Each of the following events will constitute an Event of Default: - (a) the Recipient commits any material breach of any representation, warranty, covenant, or other term of the Agreement; - (b) the Recipient makes an assignment, proposal, compromise, or arrangement for the benefit of creditors, or a creditor makes an application for an order adjudging the Recipient bankrupt, or applies for the appointment of a receiver; - (c) any of the contributions by the Province of Ontario, Government of Canada or Canada Games Council as set out in section 6.1 of the Agreement are not made; and - (d) the Recipient ceases to operate.
+Each of the following events will constitute an Event of Default: - the Recipient commits any material breach of any representation, warranty, covenant, or other term of the Agreement; - (b) the Recipient makes an assignment, proposal, compromise, or arrangement for the benefit of creditors, or a creditor makes an application for an order adjudging the Recipient bankrupt, or applies for the appointment of a receiver; - (c) any of the contributions by the Province of Ontario, Government of Canada or Canada Games Council as set out in section 6.1 of the Agreement are not made; and - (d) the Recipient ceases to operate.

 - 13.2 Consequences of Events of Default and Corrective Action.
 If an Event of Default occurs, the Niagara Region may, subject to section 13.3, take one or more of the following actions: - (a) initiate any action the Niagara Region considers necessary in order to facilitate the successful continuation or completion of the Project; - (b) suspend the payment of Funds for such period as the Niagara Region determines appropriate; - (c) cancel further instalments of Funds; - (d) demand from the Recipient the payment of any Funds remaining in the possession or under the control of the Recipient; and - (e) terminate the Agreement. - 13.3 Recipient Can Remedy.
-Before taking any of the actions set out in section 13.2, the Niagara Region will provide the Recipient with Notice of the Event of Default and a reasonable opportunity to remedy the Event of Default. - 14.0 NOTICE sealing and the second se - 14.1 Notice in Writing and Addressed.
+Before taking any of the actions set out in section 13.2, the Niagara Region will provide the Recipient with Notice of the Event of Default and a reasonable opportunity to remedy the Event of Default. - 14.0 NOTICE se las signates de contraction de la contraction de la la contraction de la contraction de - 14.1 Notice in Writing and Addressed.
 Notice will be in writing, will be delivered by email or personal delivery, and will be addressed to the Niagara Region and the Recipient respectively as provided below, or as either Party later designates to the other by Notice.